Cube-OS/cubeOS/docs/sdk-docs/sdk-installing.rst

         # config.vm.synced_folder "../data", "/vagrant_data"

 ..
 Note::
-  The default home directory in the Kubos Vagrant boxes is ``/home/vagrant``
+  The default home directory in the CubeOS Vagrant boxes is ``/home/vagrant``

 Uncomment the last line in this block and change the paths to match your host directory and a desired mount point in the box.